Crazy Horse & Black Hills of South Dakota

 How do I lock in my place on this Adventure?

 To save yourself a spot on this Adventure, contact us to register with a $500 deposit as soon as possible!
-Our groups average 25-30 travelers in size; there is a 1:15 guide to traveler ratio on this particular tour.
+We’ll take 15-20 travelers on this tour, with 2 Walking Adventures guides, offering a guide to traveler ratio of 1:10.

 Traveler Rewards Program